 Ethiopian Airlines flight makes emergency landing in Dakar, no casualties

-DAKAR, Oct 8 (Reuters) - An Ethiopian Airlines ETHA.UL flight had engine trouble and made an emergency landing minutes after taking off from the airport in Senegal's capital Dakar on Tuesday, an airport spokesman said, adding nobody was injured in the incident.
+DAKAR, Oct 8 (Reuters) - An Ethiopian Airlines ETHA.UL plane was forced to make an emergency landing minutes after taking off in Senegal on Tuesday because an engine had caught fire, an airport spokesman said.

-The Boeing BA.N 767 jet had 90 passengers on board in addition to the crew, spokesman Tidiane Tamba told Reuters.
+None of the 90 passengers or crew were injured, spokesman Tidiane Tamba told Reuters.

+The airline confirmed on Twitter that its Boeing 767 aircraft had to land unexpectedly at Senegal's Blaise Diagne International Airport near the capital Dakar because of "a technical problem" without providing more detail on the cause.

+The incident caused a global debate into the safety of a new Boeing 737 MAX model that had also crashed months before in Indonesia.

+Preliminary reports in both cases highlighted the role of an automated system that erroneously pointed the plane’s nose down as pilots struggled to override it.
+The two crashes killed 346 people.

-(Reporting by Diadie Ba; Writing by Aaron Ross; Editing by Chris Reese)
+(Reporting by Diadie Ba; Writing by Edward McAllister; Editing by Chris Reese, Giles Elgood and Alexandra Hudson)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))